elementor/elementor-developers-docs/src/form-fields/field-dependencies.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-Some form fields are dependent on custom scripts and styles for functionality and look and feel.
+Some form fields are dependent on custom scripts for functionality and custom styles for look and feel.

 ## Dependency Properties